close

 Costly credit card fees

-For merchants, accepting credit card transactions comes at a small extra cost to them, with their profit being reduced at a slight margin due to processing fees (usually 1,8% of the purchase).
+For merchants, accepting credit card transactions comes at a small extra cost to them, with their profit being reduced at a slight margin due to processing fees (usually 1,8 percent of the purchase).
 Since the Dutch like to avoid unnecessary spending, it should come as no surprise that many businesses in the Netherlands prefer to avoid those transaction fees and ask you to pay with a Dutch debit card or cash instead.

-However even with credit cards, the Dutch have various ways of ensuring that they do not end up having credit card debt.
+However, even with credit cards, the Dutch have various ways of ensuring that they do not end up having credit card debt.
 Credit cards usually have an automatic incasso (direct debit) which makes sure that the amount you owe is automatically paid off every month.
 This helps to avoid late payments and costly interest fees.
 Furthermore, getting a credit card in the Netherlands is not an easy task.
 To qualify for one, the majority of Dutch banks will conduct a background check (BKR) on you and require that you have a steady flow of sufficient income.

 Efficiency

 Not only are the Dutch known for their money-saving habits, but they are also known for being efficient.
 Paying with a PIN-card, especially contactless payment, is fast and easy.
-All of you have to do is tap your card or mobile phone against the payment terminal and you can get on with your day!
+All you have to do is tap your card or mobile phone against the payment terminal and you can get on with your day!

 But it's not just limited to in-person payments; using a Dutch debit card for online purchases is also a quick and straightforward process thanks to iDeal, a digital payment system which allows you to make purchases through your own bank.
 By logging into your bank account and confirming the payment via a QR code, iDeal transfers your money directly to the business.